Skip to main content

 The home and joint accounts

 The home occupied by the community spouse is exempt under federal Medicaid rules and doesn’t count toward any limit.
-The exemption survives 2024 unchanged.
+The home, one vehicle, and personal belongings stayed exempt when the Medi-Cal asset limit was reinstated on January 1, 2026.
 At the death of the institutionalized spouse, the home stays with the community spouse.
-At the community spouse’s eventual death, the home may face Medi-Cal estate recovery if it passes through probate, which is the post-2024 planning frontier: keep the home out of probate (living trust, life-estate deed, TOD deed) so estate recovery has no target.
+At the community spouse’s eventual death, the home may face Medi-Cal estate recovery if it passes through probate, which is a key planning frontier: keep the home out of probate (living trust, life-estate deed, TOD deed) so estate recovery has no target.

 Joint accounts between spouses are typically presumed to belong equally to each spouse for Medicaid purposes.
-California eligibility no longer cares about the total balance, but income-allocation calculations may.
+With the asset limit reinstated on January 1, 2026, the couple’s combined countable balances are assessed against the CSRA, and income-allocation calculations apply separately.
 An elder-law attorney can review account titling and beneficiary designations to optimize both spousal protection and estate-recovery avoidance.

 What this means for California couples in 2026